s-a-usman/PoultryTimer/ReadMe.md

-# Timer with Power-Loss Recovery and Alarm System
+Livestock feeding Timer System

 ## Overview
-This project is a timer system for automatic poultry feeding with power-loss recovery, user-friendly controls, and a built-in alarm feature.
+This project is a timer system for automatic livestock feeding with power-loss recovery, user-friendly controls, and a built-in alarm feature.
 It is designed to operate as a countdown timer with the ability to store and recover its state in the event of a power interruption.
 The timer is equipped with an intuitive interface for setting the duration and visual feedback on the remaining time.

 ---